cagov/caldata-mdsa-caltrans-pems/docs/incremental.md

 !!! note
     This involves changing data in production.
 It should be done with care!

-Any time you make changes to an incremental model's logic or schema, you should refresh all of its data.
+"Backfilling" refers to re-running data loading and transformation tasks on historical data.
+You might need to do this for a few reasons:

+1. You've identified missing or corrupted data from some incident.
+1. You've implemented some bugfix or enhancement to your data processing logic, and want it to be reflected in historical data.
+1. You refactor or rename parts of your data models.

+Any time one of the above happens, you should backfill the data in your incremental models.
 This is because the incremental logic typically involves merging the new data with the old data: any significant changes can result in (at best) empty data or (at worst) hard-to-debug data quality issues.
 Or, if the changes are big enough, the merge will just fail.
-To avoid this, we rebuild the production incremental tables from scratch.

-Right now, full refreshes are a fairly manual process.
+Currently, backfills of incremental models are a fairly manual process.

 ### 1. Create a production target